Ryan McMahon Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.93).
+- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.97).

-- Nationals pitchers combine to surrender the second-most home runs in baseball (140 total, 1.4 per game).
+- Nationals pitchers combine to surrender 141 total home runs at a clip of 1.4 per game (second-most in baseball).

-- In his most recent time out on Wednesday, the left-hander went 5 1/3 innings against the Chicago Cubs, giving up three earned runs while surrendering six hits.
+- In his most recent time out on Thursday against the Chicago Cubs, the right-hander threw five innings, giving up two earned runs while surrendering seven hits.

+- The 31-year-old has put up a 4.38 ERA and 6.7 strikeouts per nine innings across 20 games this season, while allowing a batting average of .277 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.